Can You Weld at Home? Basic Considerations

 - Pressure regulators and hoses are used only for the gases and pressures for which they are intended.

-- Store gas cylinders indoors in a well-ventilated, dry location away from heat sources or combustible materials.
+- Store cylinders indoors in a well-ventilated, dry location away from heat sources or combustible materials.

 - Keep gas cylinders upright and secure them to the wall or a cylinder cart with a chain or another steadying device.

-- Make sure that gas cylinders won’t be part of an electrical circuit.
+- Make sure that cylinders won’t be part of an electrical circuit.

 - Finally, keep them clean from oil and grease, especially if they are oxy-fuel cylinders.

-All manufacturers provide detailed safety instructions for every kind of cylinder and gas they sell.
-When you follow all of the safety practices, you have nothing to worry about.
+All manufacturers provide detailed safety instructions for every cylinder and gas they sell.
+When you follow all the safety practices, you have nothing to worry about.

 Welding fume safety